saitho/watajax-doctrine/README.md

 ## Foreword

-I created this class because I wanted to use Watajax under Symfony 2.
+I created this class because I wanted to use WATAJAX under Symfony 2.
 I chose to use Watajax because jQuery DataTables can't handle >1000 entries very well (at least when I tried it a few years ago).

 I'll probably not continue working on this class, so feel free to suggest changes or fork it.